 A deal of that size could potentially be the largest Internet IPO since Facebook Inc., and would follow Alibaba’s re- purchase of a stake from Yahoo!
-Inc. (YHOO) last year in a deal that valued the Hangzhou-based company at $35 billion.
+Inc. (YHOO:US) last year in a deal that valued the Hangzhou-based company at $35 billion.
 Alibaba this week announced billionaire founder Jack Ma’s decision to step down as chief executive officer following an organizational restructuring.

 To contact the reporters on this story: Fox Hu in Hong Kong at firstname.lastname@example.org; Zijing Wu in Hong Kong at email@example.com

 To contact the editors responsible for this story: Philip Lagerkranser at firstname.lastname@example.org; Michael Tighe at email@example.com